 We asked our current Boaz students this question and here is what they said:

-- Don't be afraid to use the main Boaz living room or lounges on your floor.
+Don't be afraid to use the main Boaz family room or living rooms on your floor.
 You would be surprised how many people you'll meet!

-- Bring a long surge protector (make sure it is fire-safety approved) so you can be lazy and charge everything without leaving your bed!
+Bring a long surge protector (make sure it is fire-safety approved - it’s easy to tell by getting one with an on/off switch) so you can be lazy and charge everything without leaving your bed!
 I zip-tie mine to the bedpost!

 Where do I connect with other Boazies?

 When you show up on Boaz's steps there will be a whole team of people waiting to meet you, and Welcome Week will kick off with food-filled opportunities to meet your new Boaz family.
 Your Boaz Big will reach out to you before you arrive to help with any questions you might have before you get here!
 There are so many opportunities to get involved--Boaz Commons Council, attending Boaz traditions, service projects, group outings, family room hangout sessions, and more--and if you feel like you need help getting connected the Boaz Leadership Team is here to help!
 For now you can check us out on Facebook, Instagram, or send us an email (just click the links below)!